|

 and fixed appliance treatments, recognising the shortcomings of both systems

+used separately.
 From this need the

 pre-Orthodontic TRAINER¨ was developed as a definitive early treatment